OliviaFratangelo/wizarding-schools-network/README.md

 ### _wizarding school_

-- [ ] Write a component to display a list of all wizarding schools (at least their names and images)
+- [ X ] Write a component to display a list of all wizarding schools (at least their names and images)
 - [ ] Write a context to manage wizarding schools in your application state
-- [ ] Display the all-wizarding schools component when the url matches `/wizarding-schools`
+- [ X ] Display the all-wizarding schools component when the url matches `/wizarding-schools`

 ### _student_

-- [ ] Write a component to display a list of all students (at least their names)
+- [ X ] Write a component to display a list of all students (at least their names)
 - [ ] Write a context to manage students in your application state
-- [ ] Display the all-students component when the url matches `/students`
+- [ X ] Display the all-students component when the url matches `/students`

 ### _navbar_

-- [ ] Add a links to the navbar that can be used to navigate to the all-wizarding schools view and the all-students view
+- [ X ] Add a links to the navbar that can be used to navigate to the all-wizarding schools view and the all-students view
 </details>

 <details>